wkolowski/Type-Theory-Wishlist/README.md

 ## [Coinductive Types](Coinduction) <a id="coinductive-types"></a> [↩](#toc)

-The syntax of coinductive type definitions is meant to be dual to that of inductive types - as dual as possible, in fact.
+The syntax of coinductive type definitions is supposed to be dual to that of inductive types - as dual as possible, but not more.
 The closest to what we have is probably Agda.
 Just as for inductives, we reduce the amount of bookkeeping and boilerplate by allowing the same field names in multiple types and by giving each coinductive type its own namespace.
 All the usual restrictions apply, i.e. only strictly positive types are allowed.

-Corecursive functions are defined by copattern matching.
-Of course the definitions must be productive and we need to cover all possible cases.
+The basic coinductive types are negative, i.e. they are possibly self-referencing records.
+Corecursive functions (and also just values of coinductive types) are defined by copattern matching.
+They must be productive and the copattern matching needs to cover all possible cases.
+The semantics of copattern matching are more akin to the semantics of traditional pattern matching than to the Overlapping and Order-Independent Patterns semantics that we use as our main semantics of pattern matching.
+A definition by copattern matching can optionally begin by giving a prototype of the result (which must be a value of the same coinductive type) and then further fields of the result are given or fields coming from the prototype are modified.

+In addition to basic coinductive types, which can have parameters or be defined mutually with other coinductive types, we have special support for Nested Coinductive Types (the productivity checker can recognize productivity of higher-order corecursive calls).
+We also support true coinductive families, which are exactly dual to inductive families, nested coindcutive families, and other advanced forms of coinductive types.

+Besides negative coinductive types, we also support positive coinductive types.
+These are defined by giving their constructors and eliminated using pattern matching, just like inductive types.
+However, positive coinductive types fundamentally are just a syntax sugar that is desugared to an inductive base functor and the knot is tied with a negative coinductive types.

 ### Negative Coinductive Types <a id="negative-coinductive-types"></a> [↩](#toc)